matt-sm/simple-bank/README.md

 Rather than unit testing every class I created integration tests to exercise end-to-end scenarios.

 ### Additional thoughts
-Some elements of a banking app that are beyond a 2 hour exercise:
+Some elements of a banking app that are beyond scope:
 - **Consistency**: One of the most important aspects of a banking system is that account balances are consistent.
 Every operation typically requires at least two updates: one to debit the source and another to credit the destination account.
 If a process dies after the debit the system could be left in an inconsistent state.
 - **Resiliency**: Operations to transfer money may succeed, but the response to the client could fail due to network issues.
 The client could be lead to believe the transfer did *not* succeed and retry, leading to duplicate transfers.
 - **Durability**: What happens if the database containing all the account details fails?
 Would the bank lose everyone's money?